mahenk24/chatbot/README.md

 ## Prerequisites

-Before running the chatbot code, ensure that you have the following installed:
+Before running the chatbot code, ensure that you have the following installed

 - **Python 3.x**
 - **PyTorch** (with CUDA support if you want to use GPU)